oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/10-labs-create-sprints-workflow/10-create-sprints-workflow.md

 > **Note:** You will be creating your sprint folder anywhere within the domain folder of your cloned sprints repository.
 See the different domain folders and decide on a folder for your sprint.
 If no existing folder fits your sprint, please contact our LiveLabs Sprints team by emailing us to [livelabs-help-sprints_us@oracle.com](livelabs-help-sprints_us@oracle.com) or send us a message in slack #workshop-authors-help channel with the details of the folder you wish to create.
 We will respond within 20 minutes over slack or within 24 hours via email respectively.

 1. The following image shows folder structure of the sample **sprint** that is opened in the Visual Studio Code Editor.
 Inside this **oracle-livelabs/sprints** repository in Oracle LiveLabs GitHub Project, there is a sample-sprints folder.
 You can see this structure at the following URL https://github.com/oracle-livelabs/common/tree/main/sample-livelabs-templates/sample-sprints.
-You can get started with sprint development by copying this sprint folder inside the sprint-sprints folder.
+You can get started with sprint development by copying this sprint folder inside the sprint folder.

     ![Example of sprint structure.](./images/sample-sprint-structure.png " ")